Fitness apps make it possible to get a convenient, quality workout in the comfort and privacy of your home.

-They also offer community competitions and programs for specific goals, such as running a 5K or marathon.
+Both apps also offer community competitions and programs for specific goals, such as running a 5K or marathon.

 Additionally, both apps can be accessed using an integrated workout machine or your smartphone or tablet.

-However, one area where the Peloton app really shines is the music.
+One area where the Peloton app really shines is the music.
 In fact, many reviewers comment on how great the playlists are during classes.

-Additionally, Peloton’s all-access membership is similar to iFit in that it includes scenic workouts, tracks performance metrics, and allows for multiple user accounts.
+The all-access membership is similar to iFit in that it includes scenic workouts, tracks performance metrics, and allows for multiple user accounts.